vulcanosec/blog.vulcanosec.com/_posts/2015-06-15-automation-and-the-shell.md

 Taking everything into account we have seen so far, we can mix and combine these solutions to achieve the right fit for our environment.
 As long as we are able to reach the shell, as a common layer of execution, we are likely able to alter the way in which commands are delivered and executed.

 Let's construct a small example: We want to run a security check on a machine.
 Regularly we would use our server to log into the node and run all commands on the client's shell (case 1).
 However, some machines may not grant such access.
 We can offer to install an agent instead, which gets its commands from a central server (case 2).
 But what if the client doesn't want to install our agent?
+This may be the case for critical infrastructure, which must be treated carefully.

 In this case, we could just hand all shell-commands our server would transfer in case 1, and provide them to the client directly.
 As this is the least common layer, there is no installation of additional components on the client and the operator could retain full control over what is transferred to the server.
 If you look at it closely, however, this is just one variant of case 2: You use the client's shell directly and run a different proxy for the work your agent would do.
 In principle, however, nothing changes.